 - The configuration keyword you specify when migrating the data type must contain the correct value for the GEOMETRY_STORAGE, ATTRIBUTE_BINARY, or RASTER_STORAGE parameter.
 For example, if you want to migrate a long raw geometry column to ST_Geometry, but you specify a keyword that has the GEOMETRY_STORAGE parameter set to SDO_GEOMETRY, the migration will fail because that is not a supported migration path.

-- You must be logged in as the owner of the table that contains the column being migrated.
+- You must be logged in as the owner of the table being migrated.